John-Otago/PhD-Plus/README.md

 As I show below in the rest of this project, PhD training, if done right, offers great benefits for life—it’s just that many PhD students (me included) come to graduate school without a clear understanding of what it’s *really* like out there, and still hold naive views and wishful thinking until they are tested in real life—often followed by a rude awakening.

 As a bare minimum, think about the trade-off between the cost and the potential benefit, and calculate possible risks and outcomes, ideally before you start graduate school.
-Some of the resources below will help you with that.
+Some of the resources below will help you (also see the Appendix).
 At least, you should be able to clearly answer the question ‘why do you want to do a PhD’ and have a Plan B (and keep working towards it) in case your PhD doesn’t work out or doesn’t lead to the outcome you initially had in mind—that seems to be the case for many of today’s (under-prepared) PhDs.

 Keep in mind that ‘enjoying it’ (a hobby) or ‘good at it’ (a skill) shouldn’t justify doing research at graduate school as your full-time job (a career) or what you do with your life (a future).
 You should take other more practical issues into account, like *whether you should pursue something else that you will also ace and enjoy*, *whether you can support yourself after graduate school without a job*, and *what if your PhD only leads to a career that doesn’t need graduate degrees*.
 That’s a necessary process before you make this major and life-changing investment called a PhD.